Shall I screenshot this message? - Honi Soit

 Despite the power it can bestow, screenshotting isn’t always a crooked business.
 It’s nice to collect fragments of your favourite conversations, even if they are destined to rot in your storage forever.
 Sometimes I wish I took more screenshots of friends’ messages, but I doubt I’d go back and scroll through them fondly.
 If I did, I would probably just use the search function anyway.

-*977 message screenshots seem to be around the average for an almost-two-year-old phone, though I have heard of one stupol bigwig that has over 17,000 screenshots and counting.
+*977 message screenshots seem to be around the average for an almost-two-year-old phone, though I have heard of one stupol hack that has over 17,000 screenshots and counting.